Degrees of wickedness

 • Apply established approaches that account for the relevant criteria to formulate a project design

 This program is too much for a single post.
-But I can make a start in my next post with descriptions of the indicators of wickedness.
-That post includes an examination of the implications of each of these indicators relative to the presence of each of the ten criteria of Rittel and Webber.
+But I can make a start in my next post with descriptions of the indicators of wickedness, including an examination of the implications of each of these indicators relative to the presence of each of the ten criteria of Rittel and Webber.
 The next step will be to suggest techniques for technical debt retirement project design problems that meet, to some degree, the criteria of Rittel and Webber.

 Buckle up.